darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### couplers and quality

 DIR couplers
-: Strength of inter-layer development inhibition, which drives saturation and edge effects in the simulated film.
+: Strength of inter-layer development inhibition (DIR couplers), which drives saturation and edge effects in the simulated film.
 1.0 is film-accurate; 0 disables the effect.
+The slider stops at 1.0: the inhibition has to stay invertible for the film's "before couplers" curves to be recoverable, and beyond film-accurate strength that breaks down -- for some stocks well before 2.0.
+The module additionally reduces the effective amount if a particular stock's curves would become non-invertible sooner.

 quality
 : Trade-off between spectral accuracy and processing speed.
 Higher settings use a finer-resolution lookup table, interpolated with PCHIP splines and validated against the reference implementation.